Utilon/MutaPipe_Repo/README.md

 **Figure 1.** Pipeline overview.
 MutaPipe takes a list of gene names as input.
 The pipeline firstly performs a search of the entire Protein Data Bank (PDB) and retrieves information on all available protein structures associated with the input genes (and the species: Homo sapiens).
 Subsequently, a BLASTp against the canonical protein reference sequence (obtained from [UniProt](https://www.uniprot.org/)) is performed for each identified PDB sequence.
 The BLASTp alignment is used to identify mismatches, including single amino variants (SAVs), in the amino acid sequence of the PDB structures relative to the canonical sequence.
 Next, the data is filtered and rearranged to output a table listing the *n* highest quality structures for all available sequences in the PDB which are associated with the input genes.
 Additionally, if a given amino acid change has corresponding variant data in ClinVar, this information will be added to the output table.

-## Citation

-MutaPipe has been developed by Deborah Ness, an NIHR Maudsley Biomedical Research Centre PhD Student, in collaboration with and supervised by [Dr Alfredo Iacoangeli](https://www.kcl.ac.uk/people/alfredo-iacoangeli), for her PhD project at the [Department of Basic and Clinical Neuroscience at King's College London](https://www.kcl.ac.uk/neuroscience/about/departments/basic-clinical-neuroscience).

-This work has not yet been published (April 2022).

 ## Documentation